zakariaGatter/brash/README.md

 [Brash] allows you to...

-* Delete files and folders
+* Delete files and folders, even the ones start with "-"
 * List out Trash contant
 * Clean Trash
 * Restore files from trash